professornaite/professornaite/README.md

 - I am also the Assistant Graduate Director of the [HU MS in Applied Data Science and Analytics](https://provost.howard.edu/datascience).

-- Broadly, my [research](https://profiles.howard.edu/nathan-alexander) considers the intersections of critical theory and computation.
+- Broadly, my [research](https://profiles.howard.edu/nathan-alexander) considers the intersections of critical theory, political education, and computation.

 - You can find me online at [@professornaite](https://twitter.com/professornaite).